COVID: Joe Biden doubles US vaccination goal at press conference | DW | 25.03.2021

-Facing a pandemic and gun violence at home and the need to rebuild US relationships abroad, Joe Biden is holding his first presidential news conference.
+At his first presidential news conference, President Biden touted his administration's coronavirus response and said it is his "expectation" to run for president again.

+Biden is the first president in decades to go two months in office without a formal press conference

-For the first time, US President Joe Biden is taking questions from the White House press corps, with a range of critical issues on the agenda including the pandemic, gun violence and rebuilding the US economy.
+For the first time, US President Joe Biden took questions from the White House press corps, with a range of critical issues on the agenda including the pandemic, gun violence and rebuilding the US economy.

 Biden started the press conference by announcing that his goal of vaccinating 100 million people within 100 days of taking office had been met ahead of schedule.